Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 WHEN I move my cursor out of one of the form fields without entering text, THEN I receive a notification that this field is required.
+>IN-PROGRESS: There is input handling when the user tries to submit the form with invalid fields.
+TODO: Need to add a click-outside of event when clicking outside of an empty field.

 - - - - -
 WHEN I enter text into the email address field,